 Screens can help — when designed with care

 Not all screen time is equal.
 Gentle digital stories can invite kids to participate — noticing details, making small choices, and retelling what happened in their own words.
 The key is thoughtful design: calm pacing, clear visuals, and space to think between moments.
+We dig into that idea further in why digital storybooks are the new bedtime routine.

-How laffari keeps wonder first
+How Laffari keeps wonder first

 - hand-drawn worlds: unique scenes that feel warm and personal, not noisy or rushed.